csci104/site/labs/lab1/index.md

 Therefore, change the return value to `37` and run `make run` again.
 This time every test should pass.

 ### Step 5.
-Committing and pushing to your homework repository
+Committing and pushing your changes

 Now that you have finished the work locally, you would also want to push the changes to GitHub.

-To do so, open your **native** terminal (or the VM terminal is you are using the course VM) and change the working directory to `hw-username`.
+To do so, open your **native** terminal (or the VM terminal is you are using the course VM) and change the working directory to `lab1`.
 Then type

 *`[native]`*
 ```